awsdocs/aws-elemental-medialive-user-guide/doc_source/cli-schedule-fields-for-pause.md

-# Payload for a Pause Pipeline Action<a name="cli-schedule-fields-for-pause"></a>
+# Pause pipeline action – payload<a name="cli-schedule-fields-for-pause"></a>

-For information about the meaning and values for the fields in the following JSON, see the [AWS Elemental MediaLive API Reference](https://docs.aws.amazon.com/medialive/latest/apireference/):
+For information about the meaning and values for the fields in the following JSON, see the [AWS Elemental MediaLive API Reference](https://docs.aws.amazon.com/medialive/latest/apireference/)\.

 ```
 {
-  "ChannelId": "8545690",
-  "Creates": {
  "ScheduleActions": [
   {
    "ScheduleActionStartSettings": {
     "FixedModeScheduleActionStartSettings": {
-            "Time": "2019-03-10T20:42:19Z"
+     "Time": "string"
+    },
+    "ImmediateModeScheduleActionStartSettings": {
     }
    },
-        "ActionName": "pause_pipeline_0_now",
+   "ActionName": "string",
    "ScheduleActionSettings": {
     "PauseStateSettings": {
      "Pipelines": [
       {
-                "PipelineId": "PIPELINE_0"
+       "PipelineId": "enum"
       }
      ]
     }
    }
   }
  ]
 }
-}
 ```

-## Example: Pausing One Pipeline<a name="json-pause-example"></a>
+## Example: Pausing one pipeline<a name="json-pause-example"></a>

 This example of a request pauses pipeline 0 at 20:42:19 UTC\.
-MediaLive always reads the command as "set the specified pipeline or pipelines to pause and set all other pipelines as unpaused\."
+MediaLive always reads the command as:*set the specified pipeline or pipelines to pause and set all other pipelines to unpaused\.*

 ```
 {